redcraftstone/CSS-animated-text-gradient-generator/README.md

 # CSS animated text gradient generator

-With the help of this small script you can easily generate a '@keyframes' snippet that gives your text an animated glow when used.
-Colors and other variables can be set by you.
-The code with save to an .txt file for you to copy from.
+With the help of this small script you can easily generate a CSS '@keyframes' snippet that gives your text an animated glow when used for your HTML projects.
+Colors and other variables can be set as seen below.

 ## Variables

-At the top of the index.js file you'll find multiple variables you can change how you want.
+At the top of the index.js file you'll find multiple variables you can change to whatever you want.

 ```javascript
 let filename = "result.txt"; // filename to output to